yetulaxman/linux-2/_tutorials/02e-cleaning-workplace.md

 ### In general

-When building, running and rebuilding images, you download and store a lot of layers.
-These layers will not be deleted, as docker takes a very conservative approach to clean up.
+In the process of pulling, building and running images, we often end-up downloading lot of images.
+These images will not be deleted as docker takes a very conservative approach to clean up.
 Docker provides a `prune` command, taking all dangling containers/images/networks/volumes.

 * `docker container prune`
 * `docker image prune`